Specific heat and density anomaly in the Hubbard model: Results

 The system's average energy $E$ per lattice site can be written as the sum of the kinetic part $E_K = \sum_{\bm{k}} \varepsilon_{\bm{k}} n_{\bm{k}} $, where $\varepsilon_{\bm{k}}$ is the lattice dispersion relation and $n_{\bm{k}}$ is the momentum distribution of particles, and the potential term $E_P = U d$, where $d$ is the average double occupancy $d=\braket{n_\uparrow n_\downarrow}$.
 Following this idea, we decompose the specific heat into its kinetic and potential energy contributions, as shown in Figure~\ref{fig:cn_T1} b) and c) respectively.
 The kinetic energy portion $\left(\frac{\partial E_\text{K}}{\partial T}\right)_{n}$ is nearly independent of the interaction for low densities $0 \leq n \leq 0.5$.
-Thus, this regime resembles the non-interacting scenario, where the electrons are too spread out for the $U$ term to be relevant.
-For $0.5 < n < 1$, the effects of the repulsion become important (double occupancy starts to build up), and the kinetic energy contribution starts to decrease as the interaction increases.
+Thus, this regime resembles the non-interacting scenario, with electrons being too spread out for the $U$ term to be relevant.
+For $0.5 < n < 1$, the repulsion effects become important (double occupancy starts to build up), and the kinetic energy contribution starts to decrease as the interaction increases.
 Hence, for large $U$ we have a maximum around $n = 0.5$ (and $n = 1.5$, by symmetry), whereas for weak interactions there is a single maximum at half-filling.

 The potential energy contribution $\left(\frac{\partial E_\text{P}}{\partial T}\right)_{n}$ is negative in an interval $0 \leq n \lesssim n^{*}(U)$, where $n^{*}(U)$ is the location of the minimum for each interaction $U$, and presents a prominent positive peak when there is one fermion per site.
 Since the potential energy is proportional to the average double occupancy, its contribution to $c_n$ is governed by $\left(\frac{\partial d}{\partial T}\right)_{n}$.
 That is, in the low-density regime, double occupancies break up as temperature rises.
 It is only for $n^{*}(U) < n \leq 1$ that we observe an increase in the potential contribution, when double occupancy is favored by temperature.
 This is due to the large number of single-occupied sites in the lattice: thermal fluctuations will likely take an electron to a site that is already occupied, greatly enhancing the potential energy at this temperature range.
 The antagonistic behavior of kinetic and potential portions close to $n = 1$ yields the local minimum of $c_n$, as shown in Figure~\ref{fig:cn_T1} a).